The Weedy Things

 Many countries treat CBD with any amount of THC as illegal narcotics, while others require medical prescriptions or import permissions.

-Top Legal Tips Before Traveling with CBD
+5 Legal Tips Before You Fly with CBD Internationally

 1. Know the Laws of Your Destination Country